What is Dialectic Behavior Therapy or DBT?

-Dialectical Behavior therapy (DBT) is a modified form of Cognitive Behavioral Therapy (CBT).
-The main outcomes of the DBT training programs are to convey to people how to live mindfully in the present moment, deal with stress in a healthy manner, regulate and have control over emotions, and constantly work on improving relationships with others.
+Dialectic Behavioral Therapy in Huntington Beach is a modified form of Cognitive Behavioral Therapy (CBT).
+The primary outcomes of the DBT training programs are to convey to people how to live mindfully in the present moment, healthily deal with stress, regulate and have control over emotions, and constantly work on improving relationships with others.

-DBT has shown promise to be effective with individuals who don’t respond well to other traditional therapies.
+Dialectic Behavioral Therapy in Huntington Beach has shown promise to be effective with individuals who don’t respond well to other traditional therapies.
 DBT could be used when treating suicidal and other self-destructive behaviors.
-DBT has also been refined to be utilized in several other therapy contexts and for a variety of other troubles.
-Besides the commitment issue, DBT can be applied to a lot of different circumstances, and there’s research to indicate that it has been effective for assorted troubles, including for those who aren’t normally regarded to be good therapy candidates, like individuals with bipolar disorder.
-DBT has also been shown to be effective in an array of treatment settings with a range of populations.
-Comprehensive DBT has been shown to have great practical utility for the decrease in violence, substance abuse and self-harm.
+DBT has also been refined to be utilized in several other therapy contexts and for various other troubles.
+Besides the commitment issue, DBT can be applied to many different circumstances, and there’s research to indicate that it has been effective for assorted troubles, including for those who aren’t normally regarded as good therapy candidates, like individuals with bipolar disorder.
+DBT has also been shown to be effective in various treatment settings with a range of populations.
+Comprehensive DBT has been shown to have significant practical utility for decreasing violence, insomnia, substance abuse, and self-harm.

 There are two basic pillars of the Dialectic Behavior Therapy on which the entire treatment is based.

 DBT techniques have its roots in the philosophical perspective of dialectics which is based on balancing opposites.
 It is a concept which believes that everything is constituted by opposites and that change occurs only when the one contrasting force is more robust than the other.
 Dialectic in itself tends to imply a process of evolution by formulating the thesis, antithesis and the final synthesis.

 Therefore, in DBT, the patient and clinician work together to resolve the apparent contradiction between the needed change and self-acceptance in order to bring about desired changes in the patient.